Compare Whole Of Life Insurance Quotes & Cover 2023

 This concept is based on assumptions regarding growth in the investment value made using premium payments.
 If the fund performs poorly or related charges are increased, the premium may need to be increased to maintain coverage.

-Whole of life premiums is based on the age, sex, and smoking status of the insured and the level of coverage.
+Whole of life premiums are based on the age, sex, and smoking status of the insured and the level of coverage.
 Older or retired people will pay higher premiums than younger people.

 Women generally pay lower premiums for whole of life insurance because they tend to live longer.
 A nonsmoker, commonly defined as an individual who has not smoked in the past 12 months, will pay a lower premium than a smoker.